ecilasun/catnip/INSTRUCTION_SET.md

 ### JMPIF {address} / JMPIF rA

+Sets the IP to the 2 words following this instruction or the contents of registers rA if the TR register IS SET.

+### JMPIFNOT {address} / JMPIFNOT rA

-Sets the IP to the 2 words following this instruction or the contents of registers rA if the TR register is set.
+Sets the IP to the 2 words following this instruction or the contents of registers rA if the TR register IS NOT SET.

 ---
 ## Integer Math Instruction